Elyzavetka/Elyzavetka/README.md

 I am a Full-Stack Software Engineer based in London.
 ------------------------------------------------

 I am a passionate and proactive Full-Stack Engineer.
-I have a mathematical and organized brain, which makes me a great coder.
-I love not just writing code, but building beautiful reliable products.
+I have a mathematical and organised brain, which makes me a great coder.
+I love not just writing code, but building beautiful, reliable products.
 At the same time, I am highly visual, which is crucial for the user interface of applications.

-I participated in a group project to build a cat shelter app from April 2024 to August 2024, which helps find homes for stray cats.
-Users can report a cat they found and submit a request on the website, including the location where the cat was seen.
-They can also choose a cat to adopt and make donations to support the shelter's work.
-Tech stack: React, Typescript, Redux, Saga, Python, Django,  Material UI, PostgreSQL, AWS s3, Docker, Yarn, Pixel Perfect, Agile, Scrum, Sprints.

 Now I am learning GraphQL.